 About NASA Teen Mazda Challenge (TMC)

-The NASA Teen Mazda Challenge is a unique program designed specifically for young drivers coming out of karting and entering sports car racing.
-The Teen Mazda Challenge offers young drivers unique opportunities that can help advance them into a career in professional motorsports through the Mazda Road to 24 Shootout, the grand prize of which is a scholarship valued at $110,000 applicable to a season of racing in the Battery Tender Global Mazda MX-5 Cup presented by BFGoodrich Tires.
+The NASA Teen Mazda Challenge is a unique program designed specifically for young drivers coming out of karting, entering sports car racing.
+Drivers as young as 13 years old are provided opportunities to help them advance their racing career, such as eligibility to compete in Mazda’s annual MX-5 Cup Shootout, which boasts a grand prize scholarship valued at $110,000 applicable to a season of racing in the professional sports car series Mazda MX-5 Cup presented by BFGoodrich Tires®.
+In addition to this prestigious award, TMC has a number of other generous programs that provide unique benefits to up-and-coming drivers striving to advance their motorsport career.
 See the Contingencies and Prizes page for additional details.
-In addition to this prestigious award, the TMC series has a number of other generous programs that provide unique benefits to up and coming drivers striving to advance their motorsports career.

 TMC is a competition for young drivers set within NASA Regions throughout the United States.
 This competition takes places within the Spec Miata racing group where young drivers will have the opportunity to battle amongst some of the best Spec Miata competitors around the country.
 This fantastically competitive environment will provide young drivers with the best opportunity to develop their racing skills.
 The weekend race schedule includes one to four races set over two days of competition.
 Each NASA Region schedules five to nine race weekends, which make up a racing season.
 A typical racing season will include 10 to 18 races where competitors will have the opportunity to gain valuable on-track experience and further develop their race craft skills.
 Each TMC race scheduled awards TMC competitors championship points that will ultimately decide who becomes each TMC Regional Champion.